omertuc/imagebased/certgraph/README.md

 # Currently

-Currently it operates offline on dumps generated from a cluster's disk image, it's still very buggy / work-in-progress
+Currently it operates against a manually ran etcd server (backed by an etcd store from a cluster's mounted qcow2 disk image), along with a manually copied `/etc/kubernetes` from that same disk.
+It's still very buggy / work-in-progress

 # Eventually